The following is a brief interpretation of the Parable of the Wise and Foolish (Unwise) Virgins found in Matthew 25:1-10:

 25:8 “And the foolish said unto the wise, ‘Give us of your oil; for our lamps are going out.’”

-• oil cannot be transferred one to another – the cost of this oil is self-denial, trials for righteousness sake, putting aside earthly hopes, hearts yearning and waiting for the bridegroom.
+• Oil cannot be transferred one to another – the cost of this oil is self-denial, trials for righteousness’ sake, putting aside earthly hopes, hearts yearning and waiting for the bridegroom.
+This “oil” comes from God, given when we are mature enough to handle it.
+We can learn from another’s growth into maturity, but we can’t just wish for it.
+Each of us must be responsible.
+We need sacrifice, study and our own experiences to be a wise virgin.

 25:10 “And while they (the foolish virgins) went away to buy oil…the door was shut”

-• too late.
-Jesus says to this class, “I know your deeds, that you are neither cold nor hot…So because you are lukewarm…I will spit you out of My mouth.
+• The time was up.
+Jesus says to this class, “I know your deeds, that you are neither cold nor hot…So because you are lukewarm…I will spit you out of my mouth.
 Because you say, ‘I am rich…and have need of nothing,’ and you do not know that you are wretched…I advise you to buy from me gold refined by fire so that you may become rich, and white garments so that you may clothe yourself…and eye salve…so that you may see” Revelation 3:15-18.

-• now the door is shut, the invitation to be Christ’s bride is over, and they are left.
+• The door was shut, meaning the invitation to be Christ’s bride was over.
 They say, “The harvest is past, the summer is ended, and we are not saved,” Jeremiah 8:20.

 Prophetically, the door will be shut before Israel is converted.
 Romans 11:25, 26, “blindness in part is happened to Israel, until the fulness of the Gentiles (the true church completed) be come in.
 And so all Israel shall be saved.”
 Otherwise, we cannot determine in advance the time of the door closing.
 We simply know we must love God with all of our beings and apply ourselves to zealously serve Him.